furlongm/patchman/INSTALL.md

 #### Cronjobs

 ##### Daily cronjob on patchman server

-You should run a daily job on the patchman server to process reports, perform database maintenance, check for upstream updates, and find updates for clients.
+A daily cronjob on the patchman server should be run to process reports, perform database maintenance, check for upstream updates, and find updates for clients.

 ```
 patchman -a